A History of Mac

 IWC and Continued Expansion

 In 1893, the college's fortunes changed when the trustees chose Dr. Joseph Harker as the seventh president.
 Harker changed the college name in 1899 to Illinois Women's College (IWC), envisioning a standard college with an enhanced college campus.
 With successful capital campaigns conducted by the Methodist Episcopal Church and Dr. Harker, a large endowment was established and in 1909, the college granted baccalaureate degrees.
 In 1915, as evidence of the improved curriculum elevating the college to a higher rank of academics, the North Central Association of Colleges and Secondary Schools granted accreditation.
 In 1920, the Association of American Universities placed IWC on the "accepted" list and a year later, the college became a corporate member of the American Association of University Women.
 During Harker's administration, the college added the Fine Arts Building, Harker Residence Hall, a powerhouse, and Hardtner Gymnasium and Pool.

 In the 1930s, McClelland relaxed many of the rules governing academic and social life.
-During World War 2, student activities supported the war effort but social functions, such as dances and theatre performances continued as much as possible.
-In 1946, the college celebrated its centennial anniversary with a weeklong of activities.
+During World War II, student activities supported the war effort, but social functions, such as dances and theatre performances, continued as much as possible.
+In 1946, the college celebrated its centennial anniversary with week-long activities.